 Autocross is value for money.
 Come and play!
 Autocross will not disappoint!

 You can compete in Autocross events from as young as 14 years of age, which gives teenagers a very valuable opportunity to learn and develop skills for years before actually getting on the roads.

 Road cars are perfect to compete in for this format of racing.
 Cars do not require special roll-over protection.
 All that's required is a fire extinguisher, second bonnet catch and a helmet.
 Autocross is a very family-friendly, club-level activity.

 DO I NEED A LICENCE?

-You don't need a regular driver's licence to compete, but you will need a Level 2 Speed Motorsport Australia licence in order to compete.
+You don't need a regular driver's licence to compete, but you will need a Motorsport Australia licence in order to compete.
 This can be obtained by completing the licence application form found here.
-The cost is $125 for Adults or $30 for children aged 14-17 years, and the licence will last for 12 months.
+The cost is $130 for Adults or $35 for juniors aged 14-17 years, and the licence will last for 12 months.
 Alternatively, you can sign up at most VMCi run events - just give the organiser of the event a call to check that sign up will be available on site.

 This video (courtesy of Motorsport Australia) provides more info about Autocross.